OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-01.md

 ## Acts 1:24

-Then they prayed, “Lord, you know everyone’s heart.
-Show us which of these two you have chosen
+Then they prayed, “Lord, you who know the hearts of all, reveal to us which of these two you have chosen

 ## Acts 1:25